Screening and Documentation Requirements

 Criminal Background Check

-Applicants who answer "no" to questions relating to criminal background in their CASPA application, who later matriculate and are found to have a positive criminal background check, are likely to be dismissed from the program on the basis of misrepresentation.
+Applicants who answer "no" to questions relating to criminal background in their CASPA application, who are later provisionally accepted and are found to have a positive criminal background check, are likely to be dismissed from the program on the basis of misrepresentation.
 In the event of a reported incident, a determination about the applicant’s/student’s continued progress in the academic program will be made by Barry University in accordance with School and University procedures.

 Applicants who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
 Information regarding eligibility may be obtained from appropriate credentialing boards.
 Clinical rotation sites may not permit participation in the clinical experience.
 This should be considered seriously by the candidate prior to application and matriculation.